ethanshea-ms/live-video-analytics/ref-apps/rocket/readme.md

 This reference application sample includes:
 1)	Rocket docker container with OpenCV vision modules as well as the YOLOv3 DNN pre-trained with the [MS-COCO classes](https://gist.github.com/AruniRC/7b3dadd004da04c80198557db5da4bda).
 It supports GPU execution.
-2)	Sample Jupyter notebook code to use the Rocket docker container with LVA on IoT Edge.
+2)	Sample Jupyter notebook code to use the Rocket docker container with LVA.
 3)	Graph topology and IoT Edge deployment manifest template to orchestrate the live video analytics pipeline.

 ## Architecture Diagram

 Below is the general architecture of the video analytics pipeline used in this sample.
-The LVA container ingests and decodes the frames of the video, and relays the frames to the Microsoft Rocket container, which in turn uses its cascaded video pipeline for analytics.
-The results are shipped back to the LVA container and sent to applications in Azure.
+LVA provides the infrastructure to ingest, decode and relay video frames to the Microsoft Rocket container, which in turn uses its cascaded video pipeline for analytics.
+The results are shipped back to LVA and sent to services and applications in Azure.

 <img src="./notebooks/documents/_architecture_lva.png" alt="architecture" width="1568">